lockstockandbarrel/earth/docs/index.md

 ?
 ================================================================================
 ```
 ## Summary

-Assignment allows for easily converting ASCII-7 to UCS-4; and allows
+Assignment allows for easily converting ASCII-7 to UCS-4; and
-extracting ASCII-7 from UCS-4 strings.
+allows extracting ASCII-7 from UCS-4 strings.
 But assignment does not properly
 account for UTF-8 coding in any way.

 Concatenation is only allowed between strings of the same KIND.

 It is easy to make functions that do the same conversion as assignment
-performs, which can make it easier to pass INTENT(IN) values on
+performs, which can make it easier to pass INTENT(IN) values on procedure
-procedure calls and statements as ASCII, which is a common need.
-Even if
+calls and statements as ASCII, which is a common need.
+Even if all the characters
-all the characters are in the ASCII-7 set, a UCS-4 encoded variable
+are in the ASCII-7 set, a UCS-4 encoded variable cannot be used as a filename on
-cannot be used as a filename on an OPEN(3) for example.
-You can assign
+an OPEN(3) for example.
+You can assign the string to an ASCII scratch variable
-the string to an ASCII scratch variable or call such a function as the
-above UCS4_TO_ASCII(3) function to resolve that and similiar issues
+or call such a function as the above UCS4_TO_ASCII(3) function to resolve that
-where you are encoding your data as UCS-4 but some other procedure only
+and similiar issues where you are encoding your data as UCS-4 but some other
-expects ASCII.
+procedure only expects ASCII.

-- \[\[Unicode\|TOP\]\]
-- \[\[lesson2_ucs4\|PREVIOUS\]\]
-- \[\[lesson4_ucs4\|NEXT\]\]
+<a hame="lesson4_ucs4"></a>
 #### Introduction to Fortran Unicode support
 ### Lesson IV: what is and is not supported with internal READ and WRITE statements

    Per the Fortran standard there are not many new facets to Fortran
-provided by Unicode support regarding internal I/O, but there are a few
+   provided by Unicode support regarding internal I/O, but there are a
-nuances that need heeded.
+   few nuances that need heeded.

    From the 2023 Fortran standard, regarding internal I/O:

       Fortran 90 permitted defined assignment between character strings
       of the same rank and different kinds.